Intern with Breakthrough Listen

 • Any other relevant information

-A stipend of $10,545 is provided, which is intended to cover all of your expenses during the program including meals and accommodation.
+A stipend of $11,478 is provided, which is intended to cover all of your expenses during the program including meals and accommodation.
 Additionally, travel costs to and from the program site will be reimbursed - instructions regarding booking and reimbursement will be provided to accepted students.
-Transportation and food will also be provided for field trips to Lick Observatory and to the Allen Telescope Array (also including accommodation for the latter).
+Transportation, food, and accommodation will also be provided for field trips to Lick Observatory and to the Allen Telescope Array.
 Funding is also available to support interns who successfully complete the program to present their work at meetings such as the American Astronomical Society meeting.

 To apply (US ONLY):

-• STEP TWO: make a single PDF format file containing your cover letter, recent transcript, and CV.
+• STEP ONE: make a single PDF format file containing your cover letter, recent transcript, and CV.
 The name of this file should be Lastname_Firstname.pdf (e.g. Sagan_Carl.pdf).

-• STEP FOUR: ask your academic referee to send their letter of recommendation (preferably in PDF format with filename Lastname_Firstname_Rec.pdf) to reu@berkeley.edu no later than February 1.
+• STEP THREE: ask your academic referee to submit their letter of recommendation at https://forms.gle/jTUXAiagZ99yr1Ek7 no later than February 1.
 They won't receive an email request for this letter from us so it's your responsibility as an applicant to provide these details and ensure they submit their letter before the deadline.
+We prefer that recommendations are submitted using the above form (sign in with Google account required) but they may also be emailed by your referee to reu@berkeley.edu if necessary.

 Opportunities in Ireland and Italy

-Ireland: LOFAR Observatory at Birr Castle.
-Observational technosignature searches using the Breakthrough Listen backend at I-LOFAR.
-Research activities will take place in person at Birr and / or Dublin, or remotely if agreed beforehand, under the supervision of Dr. Evan Keane (Trinity College Dublin), in collaboration with the team at Berkeley.
+Ireland: Observational technosignature searches using the Breakthrough Listen backend at I-LOFAR.
+Research activities will take place in person at the LOFAR Observatory at Birr Castle and/or at the University of Galway (or remotely if agreed beforehand) under the supervision of Prof. Aaron Golden (Galway), in collaboration with the team at Berkeley.

-Italy: Sardinia Radio Telescope in Cagliari, Sardinia, Italy.
-Observational technosignature searches using the Breakthrough Listen backend on SRT.
-Research activities will take place in person in Cagliari, or remotely if agreed beforehand, under the supervision of Dr. Andrea Melis, Dr. Maura Pilia, and the team at SRT.
+Italy: Observational technosignature searches using the Breakthrough Listen backend on the Sardinia Radio Telescope near Cagliari, Sardinia, Italy.
+Research activities will take place in person in Cagliari (or remotely if agreed beforehand) under the supervision of Dr. Andrea Melis, Dr. Maura Pilia, and the team at SRT.

 Here’s what you’ll need to apply: